 - 47.1 A boat shall use only the equipment on board at her preparatory signal. - 47.2 No person on board shall intentionally leave, except when ill or injured, or to help a person or vessel in danger, or to swim.
-A person leaving the boat by accident or to swim shall be back on board before the boat continues in the race.
+A person leaving the boat by accident or to swim shall be back in contact with the boat before the crew resumes sailing the boat to the next mark on board before the boat continues in the race.